csbence/searkt/README.md

 #### RaceTrack ([from [1]](#ref-1))

 A 2D grid of a track of any shape of cells (representing possible locations of the car) connecting a starting and finish line.
-The goal is for the car to reach the finish line from the start newLocation.
+The goal is for the car to reach the finish line from the start location.

 Whenever the car hits a track boundary, it will be put back on a random position on the starting line with 0 velocity.